 We capture creative ideas into concrete actions that promote citizen participation in innovative projects, renovations and socio-environmental transformation in the region.

-The Nicoya Peninsula Bloom in Costa Rica is a network of the people and organizations of the Santa Teresa, Cobano, and Montezuma areas that seek to protect, beautify, and help rejuvenate our surrounding communities through creative, sustainable, and inspiring events and actions.
+The Nicoya Peninsula Bloom in Costa Rica is anchored at GreenWave, a network of the people and organizations of the Santa Teresa, Cobano, and Montezuma areas that seek to protect, beautify, and help rejuvenate our surrounding communities through creative, sustainable, and inspiring events and actions.

-Bloom Network, in our original incarnation as Evolver Network, spawned over 50 independent businesses and engaged 80,000 participants worldwide.
+Bloom Network has spawned over 50 independent businesses and engaged 80,000 participants worldwide.
 Our whole systems framework helps people collaborate across movements and sectors to activate our collective potential.